Space-time design for deep joint source channel coding of images Over MIMO channels: DeepJSCC over a MIMO Channel

-The encoder ($\mathrm{Enc}$) and decoder ($\mathrm{Dec}$) structures are shown in Fig.~\ref{fig:fig_structure}, where the pixel shuffling \cite{pixel-shuffle} is used inside the module `$ResNet, \uparrow 2$' to upsample the input features.
-Note that we also add the channel attention (CA) modules \cite{attention_jscc}, which takes $P$ and $\sigma^2$ as input in both $\mathrm{Enc}$ and $\mathrm{Dec}$ to ensure that the system is robust to different SNR regimes.
+The encoder ($f$) and decoder ($g$) structures are shown in Fig.~\ref{fig:fig_structure}, where the pixel shuffling \cite{pixel-shuffle} is used inside the module `$ResNet, \uparrow 2$' to upsample input features.
+We also employ channel attention (CA) modules \cite{attention_jscc, wu2022channel}, which takes $P$ and $\sigma^2$ as additional inputs in both $f$ and $g$ to ensure that the system is robust to different SNR regimes.

 It is well-known that multiple antennas can provide both diversity and multiplexing gain \cite{div_mul}.
-In separation-based approaches different space-time codes \cite{ostbc,ldcode} can be exploited to operate on different points of the trade-off between the diversity and multiplexing gains in a MIMO channel.
+In separation-based approaches, different space-time codes \cite{ostbc,ldcode} can be exploited to operate on different points of the trade-off between the diversity and multiplexing gains in a MIMO channel.
 Here, our goal is to explore whether such schemes can also benefit the DeepJSCC approach by explicitly introducing structures into the code design.
-We will introduce two distinct transmission strategies to achieve this, and explore whether an explicit diversity scheme can be beneficial to achieve a more robust DeepJSCC performance especially in the low SNR regime.
+We will introduce two distinct transmission strategies to achieve this, and explore whether an explicit diversity scheme can be beneficial to achieve a more robust DeepJSCC performance, especially in the low SNR regime.